andrew/ultimate-awesome/README.md

 - [Awesome-Face-Restoration](https://github.com/sczhou/Awesome-Face-Restoration) - A curated list of face restoration & enhancement papers and resources.
 - [python_more_awesome](https://github.com/wilfreddesert/python_more_awesome) - The essential Python list.
 - [awesome-1c](https://github.com/artbear/awesome-1c) - Awesome list for 1C Enterprise.
+- [awesome-adventjs](https://github.com/borjapazr/awesome-adventjs) - 🎅🎄 A collection of awesome resources related to the adventJS challenge  by @midudev.
 - [awesome-jtbd](https://github.com/brianrhea/awesome-jtbd) - All things Jobs-to-Be-Done.
 Inspired by 'awesome-' repos.
 PRs welcomed.
 Contribute to the awesome.
 - [awesome-lanparty-software](https://github.com/LANparties/awesome-lanparty-software) - An awesome list with awesome software for awesome LAN parties and their organizers.
-- [awesome-fintech](https://github.com/moov-io/awesome-fintech) - A curated collection of open source fintech libraries and resources.
 - [awesome-web-performance-budget](https://github.com/pajaydev/awesome-web-performance-budget) - ⚡️Articles, Websites, Tools and Case Studies to implement performance budget to a website.
 (PR 's welcomed).
 - [awesome-repositories](https://github.com/eagleusb/awesome-repositories) - Personal representation of my 4k GitHub repositories stars.
 - [Osint-Resources](https://github.com/OldBonhart/Osint-Resources) - Data collected from publicly available sources to be used in an intelligence context.